Food allergies are extremely common. In fact, they affect around 5% of adults and 8% of children — and these percentages are rising (1).

 Summary: A peanut allergy is a serious condition that can cause a severe allergic reaction.
 Treatment is lifelong avoidance of peanuts and peanut-containing products.

-A shellfish allergy is caused by your body attacking proteins from the crustacean and mollusk families of fish, which are known as shellfish.
+A shellfish allergy is caused by your body attacking proteins from crustaceans and mollusks, which are known as shellfish.

 Examples of shellfish include: